foxmask/django-th-ansible/README.rst

 Description
 ===========

-This project will create a complet directory tree with all the necessary stuff to be ready to finish to wirte thye main code of your module
+This project will create a complet directory tree with all the necessary stuff to be ready to finish to write the main code of your module

 Requirements
 ============

-* Ansible 1.9.x
+* Ansible 1.9 or 2, as you want, both will work
 * MarkupSafe